Version: 1.0.78

 Example: "disable_plural": true

-"ignore_duplicates" (target only)
+"ignore_duplicates" (pull commands only)

-This option if set to true
+This option, if set to true

 , the cli will skip duplicate keys whenever applanga pull